fallen-icarus/cardano-swaps/README.md

 ---
 ## Conclusion
-The cardano-swaps protocol has all of the desired properties of a highly scalable DEX:
+The cardano-swaps protocol has all of the desired properties of a highly scalable DEX

 Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios api is an example of a more decentralized off-chain platform.
 As the technology improves, the decentralization of this DEX will only improve.